-Icosa Atlas gives solo therapists a 20-center personality profile with behavioral signals, longitudinal tracking, and clinical documentation tools — HIPAA-compliant and built around how clinical work actually unfolds.
+Icosa gives solo therapists a 20-center personality profile with behavioral signals, longitudinal tracking, and clinical documentation tools — HIPAA-compliant and built around how clinical work actually unfolds.
+Assessment that actually earns its place in your practice

 When a client comes back as an ENFJ or a Type 4, you get a category — not a structure.
 The clinical questions that actually matter (where is the rigidity, what is the pattern of avoidance, where is the leverage for change) are invisible inside a type label.
 Icosa maps personality as a 20-center geometric system, not a taxonomy.